giusesorrentino/labtoolbox/README.md

 pip install .
 ```

-As for now, the package is not [disponibile su] conda-foge if you are using Anaconda/Jupyter Notebook.
-If you still want to install LabToolbox, you can run (only the first time [non so se per ogni file .ipynb o basta una volta]) the following code in your firt cell:
+As of now, the package is not available on conda-forge.
+If you’re using Anaconda or Jupyter Notebook, you can still install `labtoolbox` by running the following code in the first cell of your notebook (only once per environment, not every time or for each `.ipynb` file):

 ```bash
 !pip install labtoolbox